 When deciding on a destination, keep in mind that it must be safe and have all of the resources you need.
-That charming beach town where you spent your childhood summers won’t work if it only has one hotel that can’t accommodate all your guest's accessibility or childcare requirements.
-Do your research well in advance.
-As a jumping off point, ensure that there are no recent travel warnings, political issues, or health concerns in the region.
-(If there are and you remain undeterred, make sure your guests are fully informed of the situation.)
-Culture can be a major factor also; if your guests might feel uncomfortable due to their religion, gender, or sexual preference it may be better to scrap that destination or save it for the honeymoon instead.
+That charming beach town where you spent your childhood summers won’t work if its one hotel can’t accommodate all your guests or any of their accessibility or childcare requirements.
+Also, ensure there are no recent travel warnings, political issues, or health concerns in the region—if there are and you remain undeterred, make sure your guests are fully informed—and none of your guests will feel uncomfortable due to their religion, gender, or sexual preference.

 Weigh how feasible the travel would be for your oldest or least jet-set guest.
-Maybe a sequence of planes, trains, and automobiles wouldn't be possible for your elderly grandparents or pregnant sister-in-law.
+A sequence of planes, trains, and automobiles may be impossible for your elderly grandparents or pregnant sister-in-law.

 While etiquette does not require you to cover the cost of accommodations, it's a thoughtful gesture to provide enough recommendations to satisfy a range of budgets.
 "It's best to offer several options at different price points," suggests Arons.
-"But keep all hotel suggestions within a 10 minute radius—15 tops."
+"But keep all hotel suggestions within a ten-minute radius, 15 tops."
 Setting up room blocks can help you negotiate a lower price and consolidate everyone in one vicinity.
 Don’t set your date until you’re sure there’s room availability for everyone.

 Ideally, you’ll see your venue once before booking and again three to four months before the wedding to finalize details.
 If a second trip isn't possible, arrive at least five days early to make those decisions and have hair and makeup trials.